Boundary regularity of mixed local-nonlocal operators and its application: Proofs of

 Now we can prove \eqref{EL2.1A}.
+In view of \eqref{EL2.1B}, it is enough to consider the case $K>0$.
 Since $\Omega$ belongs to the class $C^{2}$, it satisfies a uniform exterior sphere condition from outside.
 Let $r_\circ$ be a radius satisfying uniform exterior condition.
 From \cite[Lemma~5.4]{M19} there exists a bounded, Lipschitz continuous function $\varphi$, Lipschitz constant being $r_\circ^{-1}$, satisfying

 for some constants $\varepsilon, \delta$, dependent on $C_0 , A_0$ and $\int_{\Rn}(|y|^2\wedge 1) \widehat{k}(y)\D{y}$.
 Furthermore, $\varphi$ is $C^2$ in $B_{(1+\delta)r_\circ}\setminus \bar{B}_{r_\circ}$.
 For any point $y\in\partial \Omega$, we can find another point $z\in \Omega^c$ such that $\overline{B}_{r_\circ}(z)$ touches $\partial \Omega$ at $y$.
 Let $w(x)=\varepsilon^{-1}\kappa K \varphi(x-z)$.
 Also $L(w) + C_0 | D w| \leq -K $.
 Then